sergeybe/angdroid/trunk/README.txt

 The ndk-location and sdk-location properties should point to Android NDK and Android SDK.

-4. Run 'ant setup' command to create link in NDK apps direcotry or create it manually.

-5. Run 'ant' to build apk file.
+4. Run 'ant' to build apk file.